-2.3.13 Behind-the-Meter Mill Generation
+2.3.11 Behind-the-Meter Mill Generation

 Several industrial mill facilities in Maine have on-site generation that reduces their net load as experienced by the transmission system.
 This behind-the-meter generation is explicitly modeled in the ISO base case to account for a sudden load increase following the loss of this generation in steady state and transient stability analyses.
 Each industrial facility has a contractual load limit with the interconnecting transmission owner.
 For transmission planning studies under peak load conditions, the entire facility is modeled such that if the largest generator is lost, the net flow into the facility would be at the contractual limit.
-For transmission planning studies under minimum load conditions, all internal generation is modeled out-of-service, and the load inside the facility is adjusted such that the facility may cease its power consumption at any time, and the transmission system must not be designed in a way that relies on the facility's power consumption for its reliability.
+For transmission planning studies under minimum load conditions, all internal generation is modeled out-of-service, and the load inside the facility is adjusted such that the facility is interchanging 0 MW and 0 MVAR with the transmission system.
+This is reflective of the fact that the facility may cease its power consumption at any time, and the transmission system must not be designed in a way that relies on the facility's power consumption for its reliability.
 See Section 2.2.3 for a description of the manufacturing load.